govau/design-system-components/README.md

 ## How to use

-The gov.au UI-Kit is distributed through the [npm](https://www.npmjs.com) ecosystem and can only be installed through the `npm` command.
+The GOV.AU UI-Kit is distributed through the [npm](https://www.npmjs.com) ecosystem and can only be installed through the `npm` command.
 Npm requires [node.js](https://nodejs.org/en/) and the UI-Kit needs a node.js 5 or higher.

 To install a module make sure you have a `package.json` file in the root of your project folders.
 (You can generate one by running `npm init`).